 Zymaster Series No. 2: Mark’s Mild will be available in the following US States: California, Oregon, Washington, Alaska, Nevada, Arizona, Colorado, Illinois, Texas, Massachusetts, Pennsylvania, New York, New Jersey, District of Columbia, Maryland, North Carolina, Georgia and Florida.

 Zymaster is a new word coined by Anchor Brewing to describe a brewmaster with hands-on experience throughout the a-to-z process of creating a new beer, from the research and selection of the raw materials and development of a recipe to brewing, fermentation, cellaring, and finishing.
-Mark’s Mild is the second beer in our Zymaster Series, a unique series of beers from Anchor Brewing, rooted in its exceptional respect for the ancient art and noble traditions of brewing, featuring extraordinary ingredients, innovative techniques, and unusual flavors.
+Mark’s Mild is the second beer in our Zymaster Series, a unique series of American craft beers from Anchor Brewing, rooted in its exceptional respect for the ancient art and noble traditions of brewing, featuring extraordinary ingredients, innovative techniques, and unusual flavors.
 Zymaster Series No. 1: California Lager was released in February 2012.

 Learn more about Anchor Brewing and our Zymaster Series at www.anchorbrewing.com.